SergiGoldsmits/4dof-robot-kinematics-dynamics-MATLAB/README.md

 ## Context

 This project was completed as part of the **Applied Robotics Technologies** course at the University of Pavia (MSc Industrial Automation Engineering).
 It demonstrates analytical derivation and implementation of robot kinematics and dynamics from first principles, validated through physical simulation.
+## Demo
+See `/results/` for simulation videos showing Task 1 and Task 2 trajectory execution in Simscape Multibody.

 **Author:** Sergi Goldsmits Ybarra
 **Contact:** sergigoldsmits2000@gmail.com